-Yousef was an integral part of the movement, for which he was imprisoned several times by the Shin Bet, the Israeli intelligence service.
+Yousef was an integral part of the movement, for which he was imprisoned for more than 27 months by the Shin Bet, the Israeli intelligence service.
 He withstood torture in prison only to discover Hamas was torturing its own people in a relentless search for collaborators.
 He began to question who his enemies really were—Israel?
 Hamas?
 America?
-After a chance encounter with a British tourist, Yousef started a six-year quest that jeopardized Hamas, endangered his family and threatened his life.
-He has since embraced the Christian faith and sought political asylum in America.
+After a chance encounter with a British tourist, Yousef started a six-year quest that jeopardized Hamas, endangered his family, and threatened his life.
+He has since sought political asylum in America.

-In 2014, acclaimed documentary film, The Green Prince, featuring Mosab Hassan Yousef and Gonen Ben-Itzhak, premiered at the Sundance Film Festival where it received the Audience Award for best documentary.
-The film received other awards at the Moscow International Film Festival and at the Israeli Film Festival and is making its United States theater debut in the Fall.
+Yousef’s first book, Son of Hamas, became an international New York Times bestseller and is the basis for The Green Prince, the film documentary that premiered at the 2014 Sundance Film Festival where it was awarded Best Documentary.
+The film received other awards at the Moscow International Film Festival and at the Israeli Film Festival and made its United States theater debut.

-In his book, Son of Hamas, Mosab reveals new information about the world's most dangerous terrorist organization and unveils the truth about his own secret role, his agonizing separation from family and homeland, his dangerous choices and his belief that the mandate of Jesus to "love your enemies" is the only way to peace in the Middle East.
+In his book, Yousef reveals important information about the world's most dangerous terrorist organization and unveils the truth about his own secret role, his agonizing separation from family and homeland, and his dangerous choices in hopes for genuine and lasting peace in the region.

 Among Yousef’s most compelling qualifications is his vantage point from within the elite senior leadership of Hamas who saw him as the heir-apparent to his father’s legacy.
 He was groomed to assume his father’s position when he came to believe that war and bloodshed would only continue the mad march toward war between the Palestinians and the Jewish people.